bparanj/crystal/programming/iac/docs/deployer/deploy-user.md

 ### Using `sudo`

-The `sudo` command is used to run commands as another user, typically the root user.
+The `sudo` command is used to run commands as another user,  the root user.
 However, you can specify any user with the `-u` option.
 This method is preferred when you have `sudo` privileges but not the password of the target user.

 ```bash
 sudo -u deploy -i